stordco/ds_data_analyst_case/README.md

 ## Deliverable

-- Implement your solution in the tool of your choice (Tableau, PowerBI, Python, R, or other)
+- Implement your solution in the tool of your choice (Python or R preferred, can use a visualization tool to supplement)
 - Email the point of contact that sent you this exercise.
   * Include all relevant statistical graphs
   * Make sure to label all graphs